 Creating a routine has long been the advice of medical professions in combating stress and anxiety.
 But for much longer than that it has been the instruction of Allah:

-And seek help through patience and prayer, and indeed, it is difficult except for the humbly submissive [to Allah ].
+And seek help through patience and prayer; and indeed, it is difficult except for the humbly submissive [to Allah ].
 (Quran 2:45)

 The routine of the five daily prayers that Allah has asked us to establish is the best routine.
-It can be anchor points in our day where we leave all the stress and anxiety behind and give ourselves over to Allah, our Creator, the One Who is in control of all things.
+It can be anchor points in our day where we leave all the stress and anxiety behind; and we give ourselves over to Allah, our Creator, the One Who is in control of all things.

-Pray can and should be points in our day when we do to complain to Al Qaadir (القادر) The All Able; to seek help from Al Mujib (المجيب) The Responsive, The Answerer; to moor our hearts to The Eternal.
+Prayers can and should be points in our day when we do to complain to Al Qaadir (القادر) The All Able; to seek help from Al Mujib (المجيب) The Responsive, The Answerer; to moor our hearts to The Eternal.